maciej3031/arts_app/readme.txt

 3. Application structure
 - application is developed using MVT design pattern.
-- database model is define in arts/models.py
+- database model is defined in arts/models.py
 - views handles all the requests are defined in arts/views.py
 - static files are located in arts/static
 - html templates are located in arts/templates
 - configuration settings are located in 10_articles/settings.py
 - migrations are located in arts/migrations
 - there is my_script.py in arts/management.
 It downloads articles  from the Internet, parses them and saves in the db.
 Script uses bs4 and requests libs.
-- virtual env. in arts_virtual_env

 4. To do:
 - poll,